yoshiki9636/my-riscv-rv32i-dc/README.md

 Various files such as binaries can be created, but all that is needed is XX.hex.
 Then, read XX.hex using the i command as in step 2.
 At this time, some programs (most of them) require an image on the D memory side as well, so use the w000000000 command to load the image on the D memory side as well.
 Execution is done g00000000.
 Some programs use functions such as sprintf, which requires the -u _print_float option, especially for floating-point sprintf. cmpl2.sh is a script that handles this, so please use that one.
 (The object size is dramatically larger.)
 In this case, there is a little problem with the display, and some floating-point numbers cannot be displayed properly.
 The cause is under investigation.

+If you want to use printf with double valuable, please use cmpl2.sh instead and use *.2.hex file.

 ----------